joehanmisquitta/Real-vs-AI-Generated-Image-Classifier/README.md

   - `RealArt/`: Test real images
   - `GeneratedArt/`: Test AI-generated images

-This structured dataset is then used for further model training and evaluation.
+This structured dataset is then utilized for training and evaluating the deep learning model.

 #### 2. Splitting the Second Dataset